Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Alerts-Details.md

 </br>

-## AMBA-ALZ Pattern Metric Alerts Settings
+## AMBA-ALZ Pattern: Metric Alerts

 Refer to the following sections to quickly identify any Metric based alert, such as Azure Firewall, KeyVault, or Network alerts, with an Azure resource.
 This will save you time troubleshooting and allow you to focus on communicating with your user base or incorporating these alerts into your business continuity actions (remediations).
 The values for Aggregation, Operator, Threshold, WindowSize, Frequency, and Severity are based on field experience and customer implementations.